waltdundore/homework-gacrc/README.md

 ## Prerequisites:

-This was tested on Fedora 40 as a host using the following:
+This was tested on Fedora 40 (yes, even the host computer is open source only) as a host using the following:
 - Vagrant with vagrant-libvirt plugin
 - Libvirt
 - NFS4 server